 The disadvantage, as usual, is that costs can be high – as much as 6% to set up your investment and 1% annually.
 These charges mean that the yield on your investment will be lower than the yield of the actual gilts in that fund, i.e. the fund managers are creaming off a chunk of the profit.
 Some funds take their charges from the income and some take it from the capital.
 Be careful.
 The normal practice is to take it from income, but if a fund takes it from your capital, its yield will look artificially high.

 These funds can be purchased via stockbrokers (although you’ll typically pay a dealing charge and possibly an initial commission on the fund) or via a fund supermarket who will waive the commission.
 Read all about fund supermarkets below.

 Skill level – beginner to intermediate

 One of the cheapest options when you’re looking at gilt funds is to invest through an Exchange-Traded Fund (ETF).
 We explain what Exchange-Traded Funds are and how they work here.
-They’re relatively new products and they’re often the cheapest way to invest in shares, commodities, bonds and gilts.
+They’re often the cheapest way to invest in shares, commodities, bonds and gilts.

 With a gilt ETF, you’re buying a basket of gilts and tracking the performance of the asset class.

 What makes ETFs different from other types of fund (such as mutual funds) is the fact that they’re traded on major stock exchanges i.e. you can buy ‘shares’ in them in the same way that you can buy shares in a company.
-So if you decide to invest in them you would do so through a broker in the same way as you would if buying company shares.
+If you decide to invest in them you go through a broker in the same way as you would if buying company shares.